-FINDING: To ensure compliance, the following condition of approval has been added:
+FINDING: As the applicant has proposed connecting to the City's sewer main and water line through the right-ofway, the following condition of approval has been added:

-Plan Review and Approval: Prior to the preconstruction meeting, improvement work shall not be commenced until development plans have been reviewed and approved by the city or a designated representative.
-Public improvements to county roads must be reviewed by Deschutes County Road Department.
+Plan Review and Approval: Prior to the preconstruction meeting, improvement work to connect to the sewer main and water lines to serve the proposed parcels shall not be commenced until development plans have been reviewed and approved by the city or a designated representative.
+Public improvements to county roads, if applicable, must be reviewed by Deschutes County Road Department.
 The review and approval shall be at the expense of the developer.